JavaScriptJacksn/opinionated-news-social-media/README.md

 Initially the wireframes started around the scrolling feed idea as mentioned before.
 However going into development this was the wireframe used as my front end guide.

-This main wireframe was used to aid in scaling and develpoment of the main pages of the 'Feed' and 'My Posts'.
+This main wireframe was used to aid in scaling and development of the main pages of the 'Feed' and 'My Posts'.

-The other pages were simple enough to conform to the user expectaions developed from seeing these main pages inline with UX principles and I felt did not require too much additional wireframing.
+The other pages were simple enough to conform to the user expectations developed from seeing these main pages inline with UX principles and I felt did not require too much additional wireframing.

 <img src="static/media/wireframe.jpg" alt="vote and comment" width="700"/>

 ### Use of Agile methodologies

-During the development of this prooject, Agile methodoliges were implemented with the aim of exposing myself to actual application of the theory behind Agile, which I found to be greatly improving of my overall development efficiency and decison making.
+During the development of this project, Agile methodologies were implemented with the aim of exposing myself to actual application of the theory behind Agile, which I found to be greatly improving of my overall development efficiency and decision  making.

 ### Agile changes made in development

 I found myself spending too much time on the front-end development at the beginning of the project before even starting the database back-end.
-I realised this was a mis-prioritsation of my agile sprints and decdied to focus on feature user stories and come back to the front end at the end of the project.
+I realised this was a mis-prioritisation  of my agile sprints and decided to focus on feature user stories and come back to the front end at the end of the project.

-In the image of the kanban below, you can see that the previously mentioned post search functionality was left as a future feature to implement.
-It was also intially part of the wireframe above, but was de-prioritised during development.
+In the image of the kanban board below, you can see that the previously mentioned post search functionality was left as a future feature to implement.
+It was also initially part of the wireframe above, but was de-prioritised during development.

 ### Final thoughts on Agile

-Personally, I found that the Agile methodolgy aspect of 'Responding to change over following a plan' was incredibly intesting as I found it to be used alot more than I was expecting and in retrospect with other projects how often its used as a developer even in a casual/hooby development environment.
+Personally, I found that the Agile methodology aspect of 'Responding to change over following a plan' was incredibly interesting as I found it to be used a lot more than I was expecting and in retrospect with other projects how often its used as a developer even in a casual/hobby development environment.

 <img src="static/media/kanban.jpg" alt="Kanban board" width="700"/>